fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 't1' is an instance of 'real number'
     - formalized premise:
         - // I am unsure how to model 'die Sprungantwort zunächst entgegengesetzt der Richtung des Eingangssprunges läuft, dann aber das Vorzeichen wieder wechselt'.
 It seems to describe the qualitative behavior of the step response, but it is not clear to me how to represent this.
-        - // TODO: how to model this correctly?
-OR seems wrong, inequation?
+        - // TODO: how to model this correctly? or seems wrong, inequation?
         - OR
             - AND
                 - There is a mathematical relation: